hammelm/mempeek/README.md

         fabs( a )           calculate | a |
-        ffloor( a )         returns largest integer not greater than a fceil( a )          returns smallest integer not less than a
+        ffloor( a )         returns largest integer not greater than a fceil( a )          returns smallest integer not less than a fround( a )         rounds a to the nearest integer, away from zero

 IEEE 754 encoding preserves the ordering of floating point values when treated as integer values in two's complement.
 Therefore the signed integer comparison operators can be used